r-Techsupport/rTS_Wiki/docs/safety-security/tech-scams.md

 ![Reported_account_scam_03.JPG](/assets/tech-scams/Reported_account_scam_03.JPG)
 </details>

-## Request from a Compromised Friend’s account seeking assistance
+## Request from a Compromised Friend’s account

 {: .warning .warning-icon }
 > Exercise caution when dealing with messages from anyone, even those you consider friends, that request you to "register" or "log in" to assist them with a certain task.
 Be wary as well of requests to download items to aid in "testing" a game or application, particularly if the sender is not known for engaging in development work.
 This caution should extend to downloading files such as PDFs, PNGs, or any other type of file under the pretext of checking if it "appears correct", as they can contain viruses.
 Remember, it's always better to be safe than sorry when it comes to your digital security.